Clifford Charlton: College career

 Charlton accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, and played linebacker for coach Galen Hall's Florida Gators football team from 1984 to 1987.
 He was a member of the Gators' best-in-the-Southeastern Conference (SEC) football teams that posted identical 9–1–1 overall win–loss records in 1984 and 1985.
 He was also a first-team All-SEC selection in 1986 and 1987, and a first-team All-American and team captain in 1987.
 Charlton's fifteen forced fumbles, forty-nine career tackles for a loss and twenty-five quarterback sacks still rank first, fifth and fourth, respectively, on the Gators' all-time career records lists.

 Charlton graduated from the University of Florida with a bachelor's degree in psychology in 1988.

 Professional career

 Charlton was selected by the Cleveland Browns in the first round of the 1988 NFL Draft with the 21st overall pick.
 He played in thirty-one games for the Browns during the and seasons.
 As a first round pick, the Browns had high expectations for Charlton.
-However, he suffered a severe knee injury that tore the MCL and ACL ligaments of his knee and prematurely ended his professional career.
+However, he suffered a severe knee injury that tore the MCL and ACL ligaments of his knee that prematurely ended his professional career.